kimdomenick/docs-as-code-samples/docs/wine-making-made-easy.md

 **Dry red wines**

 Commercial dry reds use high quality grapes which are often aged for long periods of time in oak barrels.
 A similar wine is difficult to reproduce at home, even with a good wine ingredient kit and oak chips.
-Extensive aging in the bottle, like 2-5 years may be required before an at-home dry red develops the right flavors to compare to that of a commercial winery.
+Extensive aging in the bottle, up to 2-5 years, may be required before an at-home dry red develops the right flavors to compare to that of a commercial winery.

 ### Can I make wine from bottled juice purchased in the grocery store?